PSB songs with literary references

 This song preceded "Luna Park" by roughly 18 years with its "bread and circuses" reference, courtesy of Juvenal.

 Neil has acknowledged that the line "History, someone had blundered" is a meaningful echo of the second stanza of Alfred, Lord Tennyson's famous, fatalistic, and quite historical 1854 poem "The Charge of the Light Brigade":"Forward, the Light Brigade!"

 Into the valley of Death

 Rode the six hundred.

-Also, the sampled Russian at the end of the track comes from a speech made in 1936 by the Soviet state prosecutor Andrei Vyshinsky.
+It's worth noting that "Someone had blundered" is also used—this time repeatedly, again as a knowing echo of Tennyson—in Virginia Woolf's 1927 novel To the Lighthouse.
+An altogether different literary allusion occurs with the sampled Russian at the end of the track, which comes from a speech made in 1936 by the Soviet state prosecutor Andrei Vyshinsky.
 Part of what he's saying (which can be translated "Crush this vermin!") is a paraphrase of the great French writer Voltaire's famous phrase "Écrasez l'infâme!" ("Crush the infamy!"), used often in his essays and letters.
 True, it's a "second-hand" literary reference, but it's good enough for me.

 The title is borrowed from a 1939 collection of short stories by Noël Coward.